davidmolony/MESC_Firmware/RTOS_UNWIND_HANDOFF.md

 Current known state:
 - Target has already been frozen to `STM32F405` + `Wheely.h`
-- VS Code compile/upload/debug now works using the STM32CubeIDE 13.3 toolchain
+- VS Code compile/upload now works using the STM32CubeIDE 13.3 toolchain
+- Debug operation has not yet been proven end-to-end on this target
+- Milestone completed: a documented and repeatable VS Code mechanism exists to build and upload firmware for this target
 - The motor still spins on hardware in the current firmware
 - A standalone persistent-memory reader has been added in:
   - `MESC_F405RG/Core/Inc/mesc_persist.h`